-These pumps are designed with a packing spring to maintain a constant load on the packing; no external adjustment is possible.
+C, F, FH Sizes Only: These pumps are designed with a packing spring to maintain a constant load on the packing; no external adjustment is possible.
 When leakage becomes excessive, the packing must be replaced.
-Refer to "Pump Assembly" on page 5 for proper installation of packing.
+Refer to Assembly instruction for proper installation of packing.